CubeVic/My_notes/docs/Coding/Python/Tricks_tips_better_code_python.md

-> This notes are base in the Medium post called ["five Python tricks you need to learn today"](https://towardsdatascience.com/five-python-tricks-you-need-to-learn-today-9dbe03c790ab)
+> This notes are base in the Medium post called ["five Python tricks you need to learn today"](https://towardsdatascience.com/five-python-tricks-you-need-to-learn-today-9dbe03c790ab) and different articles or answers i found on Internet.

 ## TIp 1: Clean - Powerful One-liners